kohshi54/tiny-parrot/README.md

 ```
 ADDI rd, rs1, imm -> rd = rs1 + imm
 ```
 * equivalent to mv instruction when used with addi rd, rs1, 0.
-RISC-V does not have mv instruction, so that assembler change mv to addi.
+RISC-V does not have mv instruction, so that assembler changes mv to addi.
 ### ANDI
 ```
 ANDI rd, rs1, imm -> rd = rs1 & imm